bandonice/PG6301KontEksamen/README.md

 6. Done!
 You should now have a working project.
 Open a browser and type in http://localhost:3000 and you are good to go.

+In order to log in we have test users for both employees and managers.

+Employee Test user: Username: employee1, Password: password123 Manager Test user: Username: manager1: Password: managerpass123

+# Code structure

+I hace structed it so that all the frontend is in the "client" directory, and all the backend is in the "server" directory.

 # Tasks Acomplished